BigNeuron/Events-and-News/README.md

 [Nov 2015] BigNeuron held the first data visualization and analysis hackathon at Oak Ridge National Lab, utilizing the large display wall of supercomputing facility. (https://www.olcf.ornl.gov/2016/01/05/bigneuron-hackathon-branches-out-at-olcf/) .
 Event was cosponsored by INCF, ORNL, and Allen Institute.

 [Oct 2015] A Neuron Tracing algorithm workshop devoted for BigNeuron was held together in the 2015 Bioimage Informatics conference at NIST (http://www.nist.gov/itl/ssd/is/bioimage-conference-2015.cfm).
-5 teams from Janelia (USA), Allen (USA), Taiwan, Singapore, and Illinois (USA), presented their featured work on various neruon tracing strategies.
+5 teams from Janelia, HHMI (USA), Allen Inst. and Univ. of Georgia (USA), Taiwan, Singapore, and Illinois (USA), presented their featured work on various neruon tracing strategies.

 [Sept 2015] The BigNeuron project was featured at Paris 2015 RDA Meeting on Infrastructure for Understanding the Human Brain (https://rd-alliance.org/plenary-meetings/sixth-plenary/programme/e-infrastructures-rda-data-intensive-science/infrastructure)